stackbuilders/tutorials/tutorials/haskell/image-processing/tutorial.md

 ![Boxed data in Haskell](/tutorials/haskell/image-processing/boxed-data.png)

 [Thunk](https://wiki.haskell.org/Thunk) is a name for data that hasn't been evaluated yet.
-When `{-# UNPACK #-}` pragma is used, data becomes part of parent structure:
+When the `{-# UNPACK #-}` pragma is used, data becomes part of parent structure:

 ![Unboxed data in Haskell](/tutorials/haskell/image-processing/unboxed-data.png)

-To do something with `Int`s inside we don't need to de-reference pointer and that makes things faster.
+To do something with the `Int`s inside, we don't need to de-reference the pointers, which makes things faster.
 Of course in this case we cannot retain high level of granularity with respect to lazy evaluation and we have to make unboxed data strict.
-Interestingly, GHC won't let you use `{-# UNPACK #-}` without strictness annotation saying that it's a parse error.
+Interestingly, GHC won't let you use `{-# UNPACK
+#-}` without strictness annotation saying that it's a parse error.

-I explained this in details because `imageData` is `Vector` of pixels and this vector is unboxed and thus it's not possible to use [`Eval`](http://chimera.labs.oreilly.com/books/1230000000929/ch02.html) or [`Par`](http://chimera.labs.oreilly.com/books/1230000000929/ch04.html) to
+I explained this in detail because `imageData` is a `Vector` of pixels and this vector is unboxed and thus it's not possible to use [`Eval`](http://chimera.labs.oreilly.com/books/1230000000929/ch02.html) or [`Par`](http://chimera.labs.oreilly.com/books/1230000000929/ch04.html) to